sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 **Attach the VHD**

-1. While still booted into WinPE, attach your VHD to the detination PC.
+1. While still booted into WinPE, attach your VHD to the destination PC.

     ```
     diskpart